-Did you know that last year the West Seattle Food Bank distributed 1.38 million pounds of food & spent $150,000 on food purchases?
+Did you know that last year the West Seattle Food Bank distributed over 1.4 million pounds of food & spent $250,000 on food purchases?

-Our Baby and Child Corner supports parents with children by providing supplies, furniture, car seats strollers, clothing and toys for children up to 10 years of age.
-To learn more about our services for children visit the Baby Corner page.
+Our Baby and Child Corner supports parents with children by providing diapers, formula, baby food, furniture, car seats, strollers, clothing, toys and other accessories for children up to 12 years of age.
+To learn more about our services for children visit the Baby and Child Corner page.

-Did you know the West Seattle Food Bank distributed over 5,500 books, including 2,230 children’s books last year?
+Did you know the West Seattle Food Bank distributed over 14,000 books last year?

-The Bookcase Program provides food bank clients the opportunity to take home and keep re-cycled books donated from local bookstores and individuals donors.
+The Bookcase Program provides the food bank client families the opportunity to take home and keep re-cycled books donated from local bookstores and individuals donors.
 To learn more about donating books visit the Bookcase page.

-Did you know that the West Seattle Food Bank provides weekend bags to school children?
+Did you know that the West Seattle Food Bank provides a weekend “Backpack” of food to school children?

-Our Backpack Program provides grocery bags of nutritious & kid friendly food to over 100 youth who attend West Seattle elementary and middle schools to ensure they don’t go hungry over the weekend.
+Our Backpack Program provides an equivalent grocery bag of nutritious & kid friendly food to over 300 youth who attend West Seattle schools to ensure they aren’t at risk of hunger over the weekend.

-We would not be able to provide all of these services if we were not actively supported by our Volunteer Program which provided over 260 volunteers an opportunity to contribute nearly 15,000 hours of voluntary service in 2013.
+We would not be able to provide these most needed services if we were not actively supported by our Volunteer Program which provided 455 volunteers an opportunity to contribute over 22,860 hours of voluntary service.